Armenian Americans for Human Rights (AAHR), Belmont, MA 02478, [email protected]

 Accompanying regional map

-AAHR calls for immediate end to aggression against Artsakh and Armenia
+AAHR calls for an immediate end to aggression against Artsakh and Armenia

 [ Editor’s Note: Western militaries role play conflicts as their normal course of training general staff to deal with emergencies.
 Much of that work is preliminary, such as maintaining a current order of battle for the military forces of all countries, including friendly ones.

-In country military attachés, along with CIA station chiefs are tasked with keeping their ears to the ground to give their respective leaderships some advance warning of military conflicts so they can be better deal with early problems, before one side’s losses make negotiation not feasible.
+In-country military attachés, along with CIA station chiefs are tasked with keeping their ears to the ground to give their respective leaderships some advance warning of military conflicts so they can be a better deal with early problems, before one side’s losses make negotiation not feasible.

 NATO in particular has so far taken a low profile in this old conflict, leaving the impression that it may have decided to let matters take their course, which would be the antithesis of NATO’s charter mission.